 Switch to the Curve Editor to access the curve-based animation UI and more control over your animation tracks.

-You can use inverse kinematics APIs to automatically create animations and poses based off of environmental and external events.
+You can use inverse kinematics APIs to automatically create animations and poses based on environmental and external events.
 With inverse kinematics, you can procedurally generate various animation events, such as having a character's head track a bird flying in the sky, or making a character's arm automatically reach for a door knob when nearby.

 An animation event is a specific point in an animation that triggers an action.
 You can define animation event markers across the Animation Editor timeline span, then use AnimationTrack:GetMarkerReachedSignal() to detect those markers as the animation runs to perform specific actions, such as playing a sound effect whenever the user's foot touches the ground.